Theme

 Open Design is a local-first AI design workspace that connects coding-agent CLIs to prototypes, decks, media outputs, design systems, sandboxed previews, and export workflows.

 The official repository presents Open Design as a web, local, and desktop-capable design workflow that can detect coding-agent CLIs, run a local daemon, use bundled skills and design systems, render generated artifacts in a sandboxed preview, persist project state, and export formats such as HTML, PDF, PPTX, ZIP, Markdown, images, and video depending on the workflow.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is